NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Many different libraries can be used for that, beginning with standard TCP/IP communication implementations (e.g. Python's [socket](https://docs.python.org/2/library/socket.html) module).
 We suggest [pyZMQ](https://zeromq.github.io/pyzmq/), which allows simple communication between a Python application and any programming language supporting the [ZMQ](http://zeromq.org/) protocol.

-For example, let's send our classifier decisions to a Processing script to create simple animations.
+For example, you could send the classifier's decisions to a Processing script to create simple animations based on your mental activity.

 ## Conclusion